If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 The Cubs play about 80 home games between April and September, so there’s a good chance they’ll be in town when you are.
 Even if you’re not a baseball fan, I recommend hitting a game if at all possible.

-Chicago actually has two MLB teams, but I hate the White Sox so I won’t send you there.
-Joking aside, their ballpark is way south of where you’ll be on day three and not worth the trip if you ask me.
+Chicago actually has two MLB teams.
+But the White Sox ballpark is way south of where you’ll be on day three and not worth the trip if you ask me.

-If you’re visiting between October and April, you may be able to catch the Bulls (NBA), Blackhawks (NHL), or the Bears play a home game.
+If you’re making a trip to Chicago between October and April, you may be able to catch the Bulls (NBA), Blackhawks (NHL), or the Bears play a home game.
 Check their schedules to see what’s going on when you’re in town.